-Both platforms enable you to create, market and sell online courses and memberships.
-What’s more, both are known in the market for offering — affordable pricing structure.
+Both platforms enable you to create, market, and sell online courses and memberships.
+What’s more, both are known in the market for offering — an affordable pricing structure.

 Being an online course creator platform, both have a lot in common.
 However, there are differences between these two platforms, such as design & customization options, integrations, marketing features, etc.